drachescript/allkeyshop-reward-automated/README.md

 Handle the popup and send the result to the Discord webhook.

+# Optional run script automatic daily:
+When you confirmed everything worked by having the script doing the task at least once here is the best way to have it automatically do it everyday:

+Open Task Scheduler

+Open the Start menu and search for Task Scheduler.

+Open Task Scheduler.

+Create a New Task

+In the Task Scheduler, click on Create Basic Task from the right-hand pane.

+Name the Task:

+Enter a name (e.g., AllKeyShop Wheel Automation).

+You can also provide a description, such as "Runs the wheel automation script every day."

+Set the Trigger:

+Choose Daily to run the task every day.

+Click Next.

+Set the start date and time you want the script to run.
+You can choose a time when your computer is typically on.

+Click Next.

+Set the Action:

+Select Start a Program.

+Click Next.

+Choose the Program to Start:

+In the Program/script field, browse to and select the run_wheel.bat file you created earlier.

+Argument: Leave it empty.

+Start in (optional): This can be left empty, or you can add the directory where the batch file is located.

+Finish Setup:

+Click Next and then Finish.

+Your task is now scheduled to run every day at the specified time.

 License
 This project is licensed under the MIT License